niw/zoommy/readme_en.txt

   For your imformation, zoommy.js is compacted script, zoommy\_pack.js is more compacted one and zoommy\_src.js is original script before compaction.

-3. Adding include tag into your web pages' header
+3. Adding include tags to your web pages' header

   The tag for prototype.js and effects.js does not need if they are already there.